AHeroicLlama/Mappalachia/Docs/Developer/Preprocessor.md

 The outputted database will be placed at `Assets\data\Mappalachia.db`.<br/>

 Upon completion, the Preprocessor will generate the file `BuildOutputs\Database_Summary.txt`.
 This file is version controlled in git, and should be reviewed for changes whenever a new game update is released.
 Any unusual values or changes may indicate errors.<br/>
 Similarly, it will generate `BuildOutputs\Discarded_Cells.csv`.
 This lists cells which were present in the ESM export, but were not kept in the database.
-This should be reviewed to ensure no cells were incorrectly discarded.
+This should be reviewed to ensure no cells were incorrectly discarded.<br/>

+For potential errors which may arise here, see also: [Deployment troubleshooting](Deployment.md#data-troubleshooting--common-errors-to-check)

 ## Validation
 The preprocessor also provides validation functionality, of both the database itself, and the existing image assets.
 These are automatically run when building the database, or may optionally be run alone.<br/>